paulobeckhauser/efficient-ml/README.md

-# Efficient Deep Learning on Edge Devices
+# Efficient Machine Learning on Edge Devices

 This project is part of my **special course at DTU**, where I am exploring techniques for deploying Machine Learning and Deep Learning models on resource-constrained devices.
 The course follows the materials from [EfficientML](https://efficientml.ai/).